• Facebook

 March 13, 2013 By All That I'm Eating 29 Comments

 I find I get a craving for tropical flavours this time of year; pineapple, mango, dragon fruit and such but it’s a bit of a bore to just eat it raw.
-When the lovely people at Rachel’s Organic asked if I would like to try some of their yoghurt I had to try the coconut one.
-I have been enjoying it with banana for breakfast but I wanted to make something creative with it.
+I have been enjoying a coconut yoghurt with banana for breakfast but I wanted to make something creative with it.
 I do like yoghurt on its own but I think it gives a great flavour to icings, ice creams and other desserts.
 I like the tang and interest it brings and so it was high time I got my Hawaiian shirt on to start making a delectable panna cotta.

 coconut yoghurt panna cotta